 - Carrying a firearm while under the influence of alcohol or drugs carries up to 93 days in jail, a $500 fine, court costs, and potential probation with conditions.

-- If a person has multiple convictions – 3 within the preceding 5 years – there is a fine from $500 to $2000, and a mandatory minus 10 days in jail to a maximum of 180 days in jail.
+- If a person has multiple convictions – 3 within the preceding 5 years – there is a fine from $500 to $2000, and a maximum of 180 days in jail.

 There are other DNR violations that require experienced court representation.
 These offenses include (but are not limited to) the following: procuring a license under false pretenses; no license; improper tag/stamp; shining violation; baiting violation; transport loaded gun or strung bow in motor vehicle; illegal tree stand or blind; hunter safety zone/discharge firearm within 150 yards of an occupied dwelling; no hunter’s orange.